|

 care, and does not include prescription drugs or custodial

 care at home or in nursing homes.
+Medicaid -- A joint federal-state program which

 covers health services for low-income individuals and families.